bug1024/KF/README.md

 # jeet-php
-A Simple PHP Framework Just for Fun
+A simple PHP framework just for fun

 ## structure
  - api